equinor/fmu-tools/CONTRIBUTING.rst

   python -m flake8 mycode.py

-The pylint is rather strict and sometimes excpetions are needed... , but anyway quite useful!
+The pylint is rather strict and sometimes exceptions are needed... , but anyway quite useful!
+A targeted ``.pylintrc`` file is in the project root.

   python -m pylint mycode.py